Mangalore Refinery And Petrochemicals Ltd leads gainers in 'A' group

-Chennai Petroleum Corporation Ltd, Apcotex Industries Ltd, Sunflag Iron & Steel Company Ltd and Time Technoplast Ltd are among the other gainers in the BSE's 'A' group today, 19 April 2022.
+Chennai Petroleum Corporation Ltd, Responsive Industries Ltd, OnMobile Global Ltd and Capri Global Capital Ltd are among the other gainers in the BSE's 'A' group today, 20 April 2022.

-Chennai Petroleum Corporation Ltd, Apcotex Industries Ltd, Sunflag Iron & Steel Company Ltd and Time Technoplast Ltd are among the other gainers in the BSE's 'A' group today, 19 April 2022.
+Chennai Petroleum Corporation Ltd, Responsive Industries Ltd, OnMobile Global Ltd and Capri Global Capital Ltd are among the other gainers in the BSE's 'A' group today, 20 April 2022.

-Chennai Petroleum Corporation Ltd soared 12.29% to Rs 204.15.
+Chennai Petroleum Corporation Ltd surged 10.46% to Rs 217.5.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 3.5 lakh shares were traded on the counter so far as against the average daily volumes of 1.7 lakh shares in the past one month.
+On the BSE, 4.97 lakh shares were traded on the counter so far as against the average daily volumes of 2.11 lakh shares in the past one month.

-Apcotex Industries Ltd surged 10.79% to Rs 480.35.
+Responsive Industries Ltd soared 10.38% to Rs 178.05.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 36352 shares were traded on the counter so far as against the average daily volumes of 8267 shares in the past one month.
+On the BSE, 22694 shares were traded on the counter so far as against the average daily volumes of 25615 shares in the past one month.

-Time Technoplast Ltd jumped 10.17% to Rs 96.95.
+Capri Global Capital Ltd rose 6.86% to Rs 780.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 10.45 lakh shares were traded on the counter so far as against the average daily volumes of 3.63 lakh shares in the past one month.
+On the BSE, 31532 shares were traded on the counter so far as against the average daily volumes of 18792 shares in the past one month.

 Powered by Capital Market - Live News